oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

-These are the raw stack files that you have to upload to your Resource Manager in order to create the server to run the labs for the wls wdt/tooling session, you should download them before to start the labs to your local folder
+These are the raw stack files that you have to upload to your Resource Manager in order to create the server to run the labs for the wls wdt/tooling session.

+You should download them before to start the labs to your local folder after that follow the below steps to create your test server to your compartment

 Log into your tenancy